-The Council supports efforts to mitigate the effects of climate change, including the development of renewable energy projects, provided that risks to the health of marine ecosystems, ecologically and economically sustainable fisheries, and ocean habitats are avoided, minimized, or mitigated.
+The Council supports efforts to mitigate the effects of climate change, including the development of renewable energy projects, provided risks to the health of marine ecosystems, ecologically and economically sustainable fisheries, and ocean habitats are avoided.
+To the extent that they cannot be avoided, they should be minimized, mitigated, or compensated for.